 ---|---|---|---|

-summer time | 10:00 - 17:00 | 10:00 - 16:00 | 11:30 - 17:00 |
+Summer Time | 10:00 - 17:00 | 10:00 - 16:00 | 11:30 - 17:00 |

-wintertime | 11:00 - 16:00 | 11:00 - 16:00 | 11:30 - 16:00 |
+Winter Time | 11:00 - 16:00 | 11:00 - 16:00 | 11:30 - 16:00 |

 Advent Season | 11:00 - 18:00 | 11:00 - 16:00 | 11:30 - 16:00 |

-Carnival | 11:00 - 14:00 | 11:00 - 14:00 | 11:00 - 14:00 |
+Fasnacht | 11:00 - 14:00 | 11:00 - 14:00 | 11:00 - 14:00 |

 The historic center of the city consists of the old town of Grossbasel and Kleinbasel on the opposite side of the Rhine.
 Basel is one of the most intact old towns in Europe, hiding centuries-old buildings and over 300 fountains in its narrow streets.
 Grossbasel belonged to the prince-bishopric of Basel and Kleinbasel on the German side was part of the bishopric of Konstanz.
 Already at the end of the 14th century, both parts of the city united into one town.